 Place in the oven for 10 minutes.

-While the pastries are cooking, whip together the cream cheese, sugar and vanilla extract.
+While the pastries are cooking, whip together the cream cheese, sugar, vanilla extract, lemon juice and zest.

 Remove the pastries from the stove and use a spoon to press an oval into the center.

 Spoon a tablespoon into the oval and place back in the oven for 10 more minutes.

 Allow to cook until the edges of the pastry are golden brown.

 Nutrition Information:Yield: 12 Serving Size: 1

 Amount Per Serving: Calories: 87Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 2mgSodium: 14mgCarbohydrates: 18gFiber: 0gSugar: 17gProtein: 0g

 Like this recipe?
 Be sure to check out:

 Like it?
 PIN IT!